-As the owner of a saffron import company, Juan San Mames has developed a distinctive recipe for the Spanish rice dish paella, whose signature ingredient is…saffron.
+As the owner of a saffron import company, Juan San Mames has developed a distinctive recipe for the traditional Spanish rice dish paella, whose signature ingredient is…saffron.

 In his view, today’s paella recipes are too complicated.
-You don’t need chicken or vegetable broth, according to San Mames.
+You don’t need chicken broth, according to San Mames.
 He chops his chicken pieces near the end joints, to expose the bone marrow.
 The juice leaks into the paella while it cooks and gives great flavor.
 Clams should be put in with the joint facing down, for the same reason.
 Besides, canned broth has too much salt, says San Mames.

 Paella developed as a dish that peasants cooked over a fire with whatever meat or fish they had available, according to San Mames.
 As a result, he says it took only 20 minutes or so to cook — the length of time a fire lasts.

 He attempts to imitate that simpler recipe when he makes paella.
 He doesn’t fry ingredients then take them out of the pan.
 He starts with olive oil and garlic, adds diced onions, then one by one the other ingredients.
 Everything gets added to the same pan.

 “You integrate one flavor into the next one,” he explains.

 “To do paella right, you have to have everything ready.”
 That way, you can quickly add each ingredient as it’s cooking.

 The formula for cooking the rice is to use the measurement of 2 to 1.
 Whatever quantity of rice you use, just use twice as much water.
 And make sure the water is boiling before you add the rice.